-If your vehicle has a power seat on the driver's or passenger's side, you can adjust it with these switches at the front center cushion of the seat.
+If your vehicle has a power seat on the driver's or passenger's side, you can adjust it with these switches located at the front center of the seat cushion.

-To raise the seat, move the center knob up.
-To lower the seat, move the center knob down.
-To move the seat forward, move the center knob toward the right.
-To move the seat rearward, move the center knob toward the left.
+To raise or lower the seat, move the center knob up or down.
+To move the seat forward or rearward, move the center knob toward the right or left.

 You can raise and lower the front and rear of the seat.
-To raise the front of the seat, move the right lever up.
-To lower it, move the right lever down.
-To raise the rear of the seat, move the left lever up.
-To lower it, move the left lever down.
+To raise or lower the front of the seat, move the right lever up or down.
+To raise or lower the rear of the seat, move the left lever up or down.